mvp5464/interviewPrep/JavaScript.md

 sum(...arr1, ...arr2); // 1, 2, 3, 4 # SPREAD OPERATOR

-14. What is the purpose of using object is method
+14. What is the purpose of using object-is method

 # Example
 Object.is("hello", "hello"); // true